neurobagel/documentation/docs/federate.md

 - **only want to query public neurobagel nodes**:
-  Existing public nodes in the neurobagel network are accessible to everyone via our public query tool (e.g. on [query.neurobagel.org](https://query.neurobagel.org/)) and you can choose to also make them available to your local deployment through one-way federation.
+  Existing public nodes in the neurobagel network are accessible to everyone via our public query tool (e.g. on [query.neurobagel.org](https://query.neurobagel.org/)), meaning you can run federated queries over these graph databases without any additional local setup.
 - **you only want to search a single neurobagel node**:
   If you only have one local node that you want to query, it is easier to directly query the node-API of this node.